destinyae/airdrop-demo/README.md

 ### Verifying Proofs

 Usage of the Gateway should be replaced with verification of the zero-knowledge proofs inside the application.
-This would remove the need of the API access token, and allow claimers to obtain query proofs through their preferred method.
+This would remove the need for the API access token, and allow claimers to obtain query proofs through their preferred method.

 ### Sharding the Token Distribution